 Michal Grinstein-Weiss conducts research on improving health and socio-economic mobility for low-income households by creating scalable, evidence-based interventions to inform and shape policy, domestically and internationally.
-Grinstein-Weiss serves as the Associate Dean for Policy Initiatives at the Brown School.
+Grinstein-Weiss serves as director of the university-wide Social Policy Institute.

 As an influential voice in the design of innovative savings and asset-building policies, Grinstein-Weiss is pioneering the field of tax-time savings and spearheading Israel’s creation of a national child savings account program.
 Her work also merges behavioral science and managed healthcare toward the goal of creating evidence-based solutions for effective healthcare.